BonnierNews/exp-correlator/README.md

 ### Express middleware
 The Express middleware will set the correlation id from the `correlation-id` or `x-correlation-id` header if available.
 Otherwise a new uuid v4 will be generated.
+The middleware also assigns a correlation-id to the response, matching the header of incoming correlation-id if it's available.

 ```js
 const { middleware, getId } = require("exp-correlator");